pepper-jk/homebrew_5e/mounts.md

 >
 >### Actions
 >***Bite.***
-  Melee Weapon Attack: +5 to hit, reach 5 ft., one creature.
+  Melee Weapon Attack: +3 + PB to hit, reach 5 ft., one creature.
   Hit: 7 (1d8 + 3) piercing damage, and the target must make a DC 9 + PB Constitution saving throw, taking 9 (2d8) poison damage on a failed save, or half as much damage on a successful one.
   If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
 >
 >***Web (3/Day).***
-  Ranged Weapon Attack: +5 to hit, range 30/60 ft., one creature.
+  Ranged Weapon Attack: +3 + PB to hit, range 30/60 ft., one creature.
   Hit: The target is restrained by webbing.
   As an action, the restrained target can make a DC 10 + PB Strength check, bursting the webbing on a success.
   The webbing can also be attacked and destroyed (AC 10; hp 5; vulnerability to fire damage; immunity to bludgeoning, poison, and psychic damage).